HYHY3/RPA_Learning/README.md

 # Learning Collection Of RPA
-## This projects are created by UiPath for using in some simply automation process.
+## These projects are created by UiPath for using in some simply automation process,
+## to replace the same manual operation.
 ### ※UiPath is a RPA Tool.